Thousands gather for Tommy Robinson’s protest as activist remains in custody

 The Metropolitan Police and British Transport Police are being supported by officers from other forces across the country for the protests on Saturday, and the Met said there will be a “significant police presence” to ensure the two groups are kept apart.

-Those attending the protest organised by Robinson have begun to march from Victoria station to the southern end of Whitehall, while the counter-protest is expected to begin at Regent Street St James’s and finish at the northern end of Whitehall.
+Those attending the protest organised by Robinson have begun to march from Victoria station to the southern end of Whitehall, while the counter-protest has formed at Regent Street St James’s and is due to finish at the northern end of Whitehall.

 The Met said static rallies are expected at the end of both marches.